19hours/sg-statutes/Acts/Charities Act.md

 [10/2007]

-(2) Where any institution of a public character contravenes any regulations made under subsection (1) —
+(2) Regulations made under subsection (1) may provide for the consequences of a contravention by any person of any regulation made under that subsection, as follows:

+(a) where the person is a registered charity or an exempt charity, the Minister, Commissioner or appropriate Sector Administrator may revoke the approval of the person as an institution of a public character given by the Minister, Commissioner or Sector Administrator, as the case may be;

+(b) that the person shall be guilty of an offence and shall be liable on conviction —

+(i) to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both; and

+(ii) in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues after conviction;

+(c) for a contravention of a regulation relating to the issue of tax deduction receipts which is not an offence under paragraph (b), that the person shall be liable to pay to the Commissioner a financial penalty, being the higher of the following amounts:

+(i) $100;

-(a) the institution of a public character shall be liable to pay to the Commissioner a financial penalty of the higher of $100 or the amount ascertained by the formula 0.4 x the total value of the donations (as determined under section 37(3) of the Income Tax Act (Cap.
-134)) which ought not to be allowed a deduction under section 37(3) of the Income Tax Act by reason of the contravention; and
+(ii) the amount ascertained by the formula 0.4 × the total value of the donations (as determined under section 37(3) of the Income Tax Act (Cap.
+134)) which ought not to be allowed a deduction under section 37(3) of the Income Tax Act by reason of the contravention, if any.

-(b) the Minister, Commissioner or the appropriate Sector Administrator may revoke the approval granted to the institution of a public character.
+[Act 2 of 2018 wef 01/03/2019]

+(3) Any financial penalty payable by any institution of a public character under subsection (2)(c) shall be recoverable as a debt due to the Government.

+[Act 2 of 2018 wef 01/03/2019]

 [10/2007]

-(3) Any financial penalty payable by any institution of a public character under subsection (2)(a) shall be recoverable as a debt due to the Government.
+(4) The Commissioner may remit or refund the whole or any part of the financial penalty payable by any institution of a public character under subsection (2)(c).

+[Act 2 of 2018 wef 01/03/2019]

 [10/2007]

-(4) The Commissioner may remit or refund the whole or any part of the financial penalty payable by any institution of a public character under subsection (2)(a).
+(5) Any financial penalty paid under subsection (2)(c) shall, after deducting any remission or refund under subsection (4), be paid into the Consolidated Fund.

+[Act 2 of 2018 wef 01/03/2019]

 [10/2007]

-(5) Any financial penalty paid under subsection (2)(a) shall, after deducting any remission or refund under subsection (4), be paid into the Consolidated Fund.

-[10/2007]

-(6) Any financial penalty imposed under subsection (2)(a) shall be deemed to be interest on tax for the purposes of section 33(2) of the Limitation Act (Cap.
+(6) Any financial penalty imposed under subsection (2)(c) shall be deemed to be interest on tax for the purposes of section 33(2) of the Limitation Act (Cap.
 163).

+[Act 2 of 2018 wef 01/03/2019]

 [10/2007]